anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 LDevID:
 : A Local Device Identifier X.509 certificate installed by the owner of the equipment.
 This is a term from 802.1AR {{IEEE-802.1AR}}.
-TODO(check): Note that for BRSKI-PRM, LDevIDs do not have to be fully compliant to 802.1AR, e.g., no management interface needs to be provided;
-the important aspect for BRSKI-PRM is that an LDevID certificate is signed by the domain CA.
-//stf: proposal to remove the statement as discussed, should be addressed by the updted definition of EE certificate

 mTLS:
 : mutual Transport Layer Security.